5 reasons to snorkel in Antarctica

 Heather says

-“I wasn't sure what to expect from snorkelling in Antarctica, but I was blown away by the clarity of the water.
+“I was blown away by the clarity of the water.
 The snorkelling team knew all the best places to explore, from swimming around icebergs to investigating whale bones.
 Occasionally, you're even met by porpoising penguins at eye height – a truly magical experience.”

 Heather Moult Antarctica Sales Specialist